Application Evaluation Process

 We recognize the need to address the effects of discrimination toward specific groups.
 We are compliant with the Nova Scotia Human Rights Commission.

-We also follow the Faculty of Health Affirmative Action Policy [PDF - 158 KB] for the admission and education of qualified people who have historically been marginalized and educationally disadvantaged, including Aboriginal peoples, African Canadians and people with disabilities.
+We also follow the Faculty of Health Affirmative Action Policy [PDF - 158 KB] for the admission and education of qualified people who have historically been marginalized and educationally disadvantaged, including people of Aboriginal/Indigenous ancestry (especially Mi'kmaq), members of racialized groups, persons of African descent (especially African Nova Scotians), Acadians, persons with disabilities, and persons belonging to sexual orientation and/or gender identity (SOGI).

-If you belong to one of these groups, you may voluntarily provide this information about yourself on your application.
+If you belong to one of these groups, you have the option to voluntarily provide this information about yourself in the MSc(OT) Supplementary form.
 Qualified applicants will be given priority in the admissions process.

 Students with disabilities

-If you have a disability, you may decide to seek special consideration under the School’s Affirmative Action Policy for admission.
-Students who request accommodations for a disability must be registered with the Dalhousie Student Accessibility Centre.
+If you have a disability, you have the option of voluntarily provide this information about yourself in the MSc(OT) Supplementary form under the School’s Affirmative Action Policy that is part of the application for admissions.
+Students accepted to the program who request accommodations for a disability must be registered with the Dalhousie Student Accessibility Centre.